Skip to content

 San Juan Wine Region

-San Juan is a lesser-known region among the Argentina wine regions.
+San Juan is a lesser-known region among the Argentine wine regions.
 Located in the western part of the country, it’s a place with a lot to offer.
 While it might not be as famous as Mendoza, San Juan is making a name for itself.

 Travel Tip: If you want to discover the hidden treasures of San Juan’s wineries, it’s a good idea to rent a car for your visit.